 About me

-At MPIA, she is part of the Planet and Star Formation department led by Prof. Thomas K. Henning.
+At NBI, she is part of the Young Stars and Planets section.
 Her research focuses on astrochemistry: the study of molecules in space - where they are, how they got there and how they are interacting to form more complex species.

-She obtained her Ph.D. in Astrophysics and Planetary Science from the Niels Bohr Institute and the Centre for Star and Planet Formation (StarPlan), University of Copenhagen, where she was a member of the group of Prof. Jes K. Jørgensen.
+She obtained her Ph.D. in Astrophysics and Planetary Science in June 2021 from the Niels Bohr Institute and the Centre for Star and Planet Formation (StarPlan), University of Copenhagen, where she was a member of the group of Prof. Jes K. Jørgensen.
 More @ Thesis

 Giulia is a physical chemist by training.
 She got her M.Sc. in Physical Chemistry from the University of Copenhagen and her B.Sc. in Chemistry and Chemical Technologies from the University of Torino, where she belonged to the quantum chemical modelling group of Prof. Piero Ugliengo.